 ▲▲ Cloudy-Day Lauterbrunnen Valley Walks Easy trails and pleasant walks along valley floor, plus short trail to Staubbach Falls at upper end of town.

-▲▲ North Face Trail Easy, view-filled hike from top of Allmendhubel funicular to villages of Mürren and Gimmelwald, passing farms with food service, Sprutz Waterfall, mountain huts, and meadows.
+▲▲ North Face Trail Relatively easy, view-filled hike from top of Allmendhubel funicular to villages of Mürren and/or Gimmelwald, passing farms with food service, Sprutz Waterfall, mountain huts, and meadows.

-▲▲ Schynige Platte to First Demanding ridge walk from Schynige Platte train station to gondola station at First (ride gondola down to Grindelwald, take train back to Wilderswil).
+▲▲ Schynige Platte to First Demanding ridge walk from Schynige Platte train station to gondola station at First.
 Fabulous views of Jungfrau-area peaks and Lake Brienz.

 ▲▲ Birg to Gimmelwald via Bryndli High, scenic, moderately difficult hike from Birg cable-car station below Schilthorn summit to Gimmelwald.
 Trail winds past knobby summit of Bryndli, with non-stop views.